-Being born and brought up in the Spanish Capital comes with lots of advantages especially when you are gifted in football from birth.
+Being born and brought up in the Spanish Capital (similar to Pablo Sarabia) comes with lots of advantages, especially when you are gifted in football from birth.

 His undying love for the game at the age of 3 pave the way for his full participation in the sport.
 Support from parents and loved ones was the key to having a great football start at that age.